nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 > <numerator/denomerator>

-But in real-world apps we need to take care of edge cases.
+In real-world apps, we need to handle edge cases.
-If we call the `divide` function with 0 as the denomerator - we will get Infinity value.
+For example, dividing by 0 returns Infinity — it’s a valid number, but probably not what we expect.
-It's a valid number - but not expected.
+TypeScript doesn’t catch this, because the types are technically correct.

 -->

 ---